-They offer their “Pay in 4” product that allows British shoppers to split their purchase in 4 installments over 6 weeks, interest free, with instant approval for up to GBP 1,000 to spend.
+They offer their “Pay in 4” product that allows British shoppers to split their purchase into 4 installments over 6 weeks, interest-free, with instant approval for up to GBP 1,000 to spend.

 The UK contributed significantly to Laybuy’s global growth with annualized UK GMV increasing from NZ$108 million in Q4 FY20 to NZ$358 million in Q4 FY21 (up 230%) and becoming the largest market for Laybuy.